 Seeds that fall from the plant can take years to germinate, as they have extremely hard shells.
 But a few tricks may provide faster results, if you’d like to grow some seedlings for transplant into the garden.

 If you’re collecting seeds, pick the pods when they’re still mostly green but just starting to turn gray.
 The seeds will be pale pink and their shells will be relatively soft.

 Sow these in gallon-sized containers with holes in the bottom filled with well-draining potting mix.
 Water often.

 Alternatively, you can direct sow in the garden.
-Bury the seed about 1/2 inch deep.
+Bury the seed about half an inch deep.

 And be patient.

 If someone hands you some hard, older pods, soak them in water to make it easier to break them apart and get at the seeds.
 With both donated and purchased seeds, chances are they’re more mature.
 You’ll have to scarify them before planting, as they have extremely hard shells.

 As you would with morning glories, scratch them up with a knife, for example, or use sandpaper.

 You can try soaking the seeds in warm water for two to three days, changing the water regularly to keep it tepid.
 This approach appears to work best if you first make a small cut in the tough outer shell.